Description

 Risk and Exploitability

-Although the CVSS score is not provided and EPSS data is unavailable, the vulnerability’s impact is severe due to its ability to execute arbitrary commands and modify filesystem state.
+The CVSS score is 9.1 and the EPSS score is < 1%, indicating a high severity and low likelihood of exploitation.
+The vulnerability’s impact is severe due to its ability to execute arbitrary commands and modify filesystem state.
 The flaw can be exploited remotely by sending a crafted HTTP request that triggers send_file() with malicious input.
 Because the flaw is tied to the daemon’s privilege level, running the service as root could lead to a full system compromise.
 The vulnerability is not yet listed in CISA’s KEV catalog, but the nature of OS command injection warrants immediate attention.

 Remediation